 We enjoyed out Spaghetti Aglio e Olio with a sage and onion focaccia bread.
 The focaccia bread dough was prepared with our bread machine and finished in the oven.
 This vegan focaccia recipe is so easy and delicious our absolute favourite, so if you'd like the recipe then do send us an email and we'll share the recipe!

-More delicious easy Italian vegan dinner ideas
+More Italian vegan dinner recipes

 Traditional Italian or Italian inspired meals are perfect for rustic, budget-friendly, meat-free family meals that can be easily adapted to what you have available, which is why our collection of Italian inspired vegan recipes keep on coming!